 The SnapApp type represents an application entry in a snapcraft.yaml file.
-Specifically, this type represents the values of apps.application entry in a snapcraft.yaml file.
-Specifically, this type represents the values of apps.application entry in a snapcraft.yaml file.
-Specifically, this type represents the values of apps.
+Specifically, this type represents the values of apps.<app-name> keys.

 See https://snapcraft.io/docs/snapcraft-yaml-reference for more documentation.

 Instances of SnapApp expose attributes that map to the keys within apps.<app-name> entries in snapcraft.yaml configuration files.